 A. Typically there is very little – to no maintenance on the products.

-Q. How often do they need to be replaced?
+Q. How often do the panels need to be replaced?

 A. If properly installed, the panels should last a very long time.
 We usually end up replacing power supplies before we replace panels.
 Our LED edge-lit panels have an L-70 rating of ~50,000 of continual use and our large LED modules have and L-70 rating of ~120,000 hours of continual use.